delight-im/PHP-Auth/README.md

 try {
     $userId = $auth->register($_POST['email'], $_POST['password'], $_POST['username'], function ($selector, $token) {
         echo 'Send ' . $selector . ' and ' . $token . ' to the user (e.g. via email)';
+        echo '  For emails, consider using the mail(...) function, Symfony Mailer, Swiftmailer, PHPMailer, etc.';
+        echo '  For SMS, consider using a third-party service and a compatible SDK';
     });

     echo 'We have signed up a new user with the ID ' . $userId;